Crossing guard was hit by a car as she shoved a student out of the way: ‘You got to protect that child.’

 The car continued to plow through the crosswalk, before ultimately coming to a stop.

 “It took me a few seconds to realize that this did just happen,” said Goodyear.
-“I just remember laying on the ground and looking up, and the first thing I thought was ‘where is the student?’”
+“I just remember laying on the ground and looking up, and the first thing I thought was ‘where is the student?’ ”

 Fortunately, the student was physically unharmed.
 The student swiftly sprung up from the ground to check on Goodyear.

 “I could see that she was confused, and she came back to me just to make sure I was okay,” Goodyear said.
 “She was panicking.
-I felt horrible, because I couldn’t just jump up and grab a hold of her and say, ‘everything is okay.’”
+I felt horrible, because I couldn’t just jump up and grab a hold of her and say, ‘everything is okay.’ ”

 The driver got out of her vehicle and said, “I just didn’t see you,” Goodyear recalled.
 “I’m thinking, ‘how could you not see that?’”